streamingfast/sei-chain/README.sf.md

 go test ./...
 git commit

+git checkout feature/firehose-tracer
+git pull
+git merge  feature/firehose-tracer-at-latest-release-tag
+# Fix any conflicts and merge, but there is usually no conflicts in this step

 git checkout release/firehose
 git pull

 git merge feature/firehose-tracer-at-latest-release-tag
 # Fix any conflicts and merge, but there is usually no conflicts in this step

+make install
+# Run Battlefield tests, check https://github.com/streamingfast/battlefield-ethereum/edit/master/README.md#chain-tests for what to run

 git tag "${VERSION:?}-fh3.0"